mcneel/developer.rhino3d.com/_guide_topics/yak/package-restore-in-grasshopper.md

 Yak uses the name and version of the "libraries" (plug-ins) to which the missing components belong to search the server.
-If any packages match the search query then they will be installed and made available the next time Grasshopper loads.
+If any packages match the search query then they will be installed and, if possible, loaded prior to opening the definition[^3].

+<iframe width="560" height="315" src="https://www.youtube.com/embed/MsjRdRtHW08" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Constraints